hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 Updates the url of the token's project web site.
 * requires active key: no

-* can be called by: Steem account that owns the NFT
+* can be called by: Hive account that owns the NFT

 * parameters:
   * url (string): new url for the token (0 <= length <= 255)